Eric-Ward475/Class-Notes/English/English 1H/Mythology Notes/Mythology Part 2.md

 	- Son of Lucifer (the light-bearer)
 	- His wife was Alcyone, daughter of Aeulus, who was king of the winds
 - The pair loved each other intensely
-- Ceyx though that he mus leave her and make a long journey over the sea
+- Ceyx went on a journey through the sea
-- Ceyx was killed in a hurricane at sea, but was not fearful of his death, because he knew that his wife was safe
+- Ceyx was killed in a hurricane, but was not fearful of his death, because he knew that Alcyone was safe
-- Alcyone was waiting for him, weaving a robe for him to give to him upon his return
+- Alcyone was waiting for him, weaving a robe for him to give to him, and one for herself to be wearing when he returned
-- Alcyone prayed to Hera for Ceyx's safety, Hera heard these prayers and ordered Somnus, the gof of sleep and told him to send a dream to Alcyone, telling her the truth about Ceyx
+- Alcyone prayed to Hera for Ceyx's safety, Hera heard these prayers and ordered Somnus, the god of sleep and told him to send a dream to Alcyone, telling her the truth about Ceyx
+- Somnus told his son, Morpheus, who has the ability to turn himself to look like any human being to go and deliver the news to Alcyone
+- When Alcyone heard the new, she went to sea to search for Ceyx, and found his body floating in the waves
+- The gods had mercy on them and changed them both into birds, allowing them to remain with each other forever

 **Pygmalion and Galatea**
 - Pygmalion was a woman hater and a talented sculptor
-- He wanted to marry his art
 - Despite this, his masterpiece was a sculpture of a woman, described as being perfect
 - He was never satisfied with how it turned out and worked on it every day, constantly making it more beautiful than any human woman or any other sculpture
-- After he could perfect it no more, he had fallen deeply in love with his creation
+- After he could perfect it no more, he had fallen deeply in love with his creation, wanting to marry it

 **Baucis and Philemon**
+- Jupiter and Mercury disguised themselves as poor travelers on Earth
+	- They decided to test the hospitality of mortals, and were turned away door after door, until one elderly couple (Baucis and Philemon) allowed them in
+	- Baucis and Philemon were very poor, but still offered what they had
+- While tending to the gods, Baucis and Philemon noticed that the bowl of wine was always completely full, which was a sign that their guests were divine
+- They realized this and offered to slaughter their only goose to give to them, but were unable to capture the goose
+- Jupiter and Mercury were impressed by their kindness, and rewarded the couple by flooding the harsh countryside, sparing only the couple, and transforming their house into a great temple

 **Endymion**
 - He was a youth of incredible beauty